rajobasu/FYP/README.md

 - the number of iterations done to see how much time it takes for random morphing to converge also depends on the scoring function
+- We get more information from the distance function for harder models [61, 62, 63]